ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10a-all-pairs-shortest-path.md

 Another solution that limits processing time to $O(|\mathbf{V}|^3)$ regardless of the number of edges is known as Floyd's algorithm.
 It is an example of dynamic programming.
-The chief problem with solving this problem is organizing the search process so that we do not repeatedly solve the same subproblems.
-We will do this organization through the use of the $k$-path.
+The chief problem with solving this problem is organising the search process so that we do not repeatedly solve the same subproblems.
+We will do this organisation through the use of the $k$-path.
 Define a [k-path]{.term} from vertex $v$ to vertex $w$ to be any path whose intermediate vertices (aside from $v$ and $w$) all have indices less than $k$.
 A 0-path is